 While many yoga poses can help with anxiety and stress, if you have just 10 or 15 minutes, these five poses will help to release tension and move you towards a state of relaxation:

-This is a post of rest and is often used between more challenging postures.
-It gently relaxes the front of the body while stretching the back neck and shoulders.
+This post of rest is often used between more challenging postures.
+It gently relaxes the front of the body while stretching the back, neck, and shoulders.

-This pose works to center the body and mind, making it effective for relieving stress.
+This pose centers the body and mind, effectively relieving stress.

 I used to have periods in my life where anxiety would wake me in the middle of the night.
 This was my go-to pose to breathe through my anxiety.